Service closures and disruption

 |Homes and Money Hub||The Homes and Money Hub team, providing support with access to benefits, debts and housing are still on hand to support residents online and by phone.
 They can be reached on 020 8724 2115 or at email@example.com.|

 |Housing and Homelessness||John Smith House has closed, but our housing and homelessness services have moved to online and phone service provision.
 They can be reached on 020 8724 8323 or at firstname.lastname@example.org|

-There will be no overdue charges from 19 March to 30 September 2020 and all loans due after 19 March 2020 will be automatically renewed to 1 October 2020.
-If you have an item waiting for you at a library, the pickup date has been extended to 14 September 2020.
+There will be no overdue charges from 19 March onwards and all loans due after 19 March 2020 will be automatically renewed to 1 December 2020.
+An order and collect service is now in place and reservations for books can be made online.
+For full details see the latest changes information.

-Our children’s centres at Becontree, Gascoigne, Leys, Marks Gate, Sue Bramley and William Bellamy are open for antenatal and postnatal appointment provision only.
+Our children’s centres at Becontree, Gascoigne, Leys, Marks Gate, Sue Bramley and William Bellamy are open for antenatal and postnatal appointment provision only and community food club.
 Abbey Children's Centre is open.
 Our children’s centres can be reached by email at Childrens-Centres@lbbd.gov.uk.